logo

 Many local areas also allow landlords or maintenance managers to enter your apartment without notice if they need emergency access to fix a problem somewhere else in the building.

-Your lease will likely dictate how much notice your landlord or property manager must give before entering your apartment to make non-emergency repairs.
+Your lease will dictate how much notice your landlord or property manager must give before entering your apartment to make non-emergency repairs.
 Note that renters can’t prevent property owners from entering their apartments at some point to make needed fixes.

 The Bottom Line